jacbz/nornsvae_client/README.md

-# NornsVAE
+# NornsVAE Client

-Main repo located at https://github.com/jacbz/NornsVAE
+Instructions on how to use this are found in the main repo here: https://github.com/jacbz/NornsVAE